Greetings from Istanbul

 My last recommendation is Anadolu Kavagi, a historical fishing village in Istanbul, it is a great place to take a boat trip to if you want to escape the city in search of some more peace and tranquillity.
 The charmingly colourful ramshackle houses set the scene here.
 There are some nice places to eat, draw, relax and soak up the atmosphere.
 It was here that I found a wall of broken ceramic pottery that inspired elements of my print design.
 I created my Greetings from Istanbul pocket square as a souvenir of my travels in this incredible city.

-The Greetings from Istanbul pocket square
+The Greetings from Istanbul scarf

 The design is my own personal response that aims to pay homage to the colour, pattern and architecture that I experienced there.
 In homage to the atmosphere of the bazaar and traditional Turkish tea, which is crimson in colour, the pocket square has an intense red base.